bloominstituteoftechnology/Getting-Started/Windows/README.md

 12. Install [Zoom](https://zoom.us/download).
     - You may also want the plugin for Outlook or the Extension for the Chrome browser (scroll down on the Downloads page).
 13. If you haven't already, install [Slack](https://www.slack.com/downloads/windows)

-### "How do I find out if my Windows computer uses 32-bit or 64-bit?"
-1. Launch the Control Panel
-2. Select System & Security
-3. Select System
-4. Look at the "System Type"

 # other things?
 - Package manager?
 Use MSI (MicroSoft Installer).
 Only use package managers like [Chocolatey](https://chocolatey.org/) if you are already VERY comfortable with them.